-On April 6, 1909, two Americans and four Eskimos became the first human beings to set foot on the North Pole.
+On April 6, 1909, two U.S. citizens and four Inuit assistants became the first human beings to set foot on the North Pole.
 The achievement crowned numerous attempts to reach the Pole, over a period of 18 years, by Robert Edwin Peary and Matthew Alexander Henson.
-On that historic day, it was Henson, an African-American, who first reached the Pole and planted the American flag.
+On that historic day, it was Henson, an African-American, who first reached the Pole and planted the U.S. flag.

 During his lifetime, Robert Peary received many international honors for his achievement.
 Matthew Henson, however, received comparatively little recognition for his part in the discovery, even though Peary repeatedly acknowledged Henson's indispensability to the success of the Polar expeditions.
 He was three times refused a pension by Congress, was excluded from the Explorer's Club in which his commander [Peary] was president, and lastly was not considered for burial among the heroes at Arlington National Cemetery at the time of his death.

 Matthew Henson was born in Charles County, Maryland, ran away from his widowed stepmother at about age 11, was taken in by a black woman in Washington, D.C., and at 12 went to sea as a cabin boy on a sailing ship.
 During the next six years Henson learned to read, write, and navigate.
 After the death of his captain, Henson held several jobs, finally working as a stock clerk in a hat store in Washington.
 It was there that he met Robert Peary, who later hired him as a valet on the recommendation of the store's owner.
 With some breaks in service, Henson was with Peary for eight arctic expeditions over 22 years until their last one, in 1909, the year they reached the North Pole.